XJingPKU/TibetFauna/README.md

 # TibetFauna

-Data and R Scripts for TibetFauna Manuscript
+The Data and R Script for the TibetFauna project

 A manuscrit has been accepted for publication in *Ecosphere* on June 15, 2017